prad123/traffic-sign-classifier/README.md

 This technique didn't increase the accuracy like I was hoping, but it certainly didn't hurt.

+Because I increased the size of the training sample, I decided to split the training data for validation as well, so I didn't have too few validation samples.
+I split at 15% of the training size, and concatenated the existing validation set with the split data to form my full validation set.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.